-ARB shall provide the supplier of natural gas a listing of all customers and aggregate natural gas (in MMBtu) and emissions calculated from the supplier's natural gas delivered to covered entities; and
+ARB shall provide the supplier of natural gas a listing of all customers and aggregate natural gas (in MMBtu) and emissions calculated from the supplier's natural gas delivered to covered entities;

+CARB shall determine the volume of natural gas reported as delivered to end users in California by the supplier and associated metric tons of CO2e for which the natural gas supplier separately incurs a compliance obligation associated with blowdown, fugitive, or vented emissions reported pursuant to section 95152(e) or 95152(i) of MRR.

-The Executive Officer shall calculate the metric tons CO2e for which the supplier will be required to hold a compliance obligation based on the supplier's reported emissions less ARB's calculated emissions from deliveries to covered entities which are customers of the supplier.
+The Executive Officer shall calculate the metric tons CO2e for which the supplier will be required to hold a compliance obligation based on the supplier's reported emissions less ARB's calculated emissions from deliveries to covered entities which are customers of the supplier and less the calculated emissions in 95852(c)(4).
 The Executive Officer shall provide this value to the supplier of natural gas within 30 days of the verification deadline in section 95103 of MRR.

 Suppliers of RBOB and Distillate Fuel Oils.
 A supplier of petroleum products covered under sections 95811(d) or 95812(d) has a compliance obligation for every metric ton CO2e of GHG emissions included in an emissions data report that has received a positive or qualified positive emissions data verification statement or for which emissions have been assigned that would result from full combustion or oxidation of the quantities of the following fuels that are removed from the rack in California, sold to entities not licensed by the California Board of Equalization as a fuel supplier, or imported into California and not directly delivered to the bulk-transfer/terminal system as defined in section 95102 of MRR, except for products for which a final destination outside California can be demonstrated: